XtendedGreg/cloud-init-image-installer-for-proxmox/README.md

                         Specifying an OS Option is required.

                 VMID: Integer ID that the VM will be be created under in Proxmox.
-                        Specifying a VMID is required
+                        Specifying a VMID is required and must not be a VMID already in use.

           Drive Size: Either absolute size (32G) or relative size (+32G).
                         '+32G' default if omitted or blank ('').